Click here to visit our sponsor Absolute Authentic

 With the BMW/WilliamsF1 marriage reaching the end of the road, and the German manufacturer, once it had made the decision to jump ship, clearly failing to maintain development, the season was never going to be easy.

-However, as far as Webber is concerned, the Australian doesn't appear to have made things easy for himself.
-As ever, his qualifying performances were superb, he is one of the few drivers who really revels in the 'hot lap' format.
+However, as far as Webber was concerned, the Australian hadn't made things easy for himself.
+As ever, his qualifying performances were superb, being one of the few drivers to really revel in the 'hot lap' format.
 Unfortunately, his outstanding qualifying performances were rarely converted into decent race finishes.

 For Webber, the 2005 season could be summed up in one word, 'frustration'.
-Be it problems with the car or problems with his own performance, the frustration was always evident, and often resulted in the former Jaguar star over-driving.
+Be it problems with the car or problems with his own performance, the frustration was always evident, and often resulted in the Australian over-driving.

 In Heidfeld - possibly for the first time - he was under pressure from a teammate determined to prove himself, and this too added to the Australian's frustration.
 The drive in Monaco was superb, but even then Mark's performance was over-shadowed by that of his German teammate.
 Then there was the Nurburgring, where, in spite of a heavy fuel load, Webber qualified third… only to throw it all away at the first corner.